XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### {{n.next()}}.
 Check Sequence Number

-(If you already have at least one Ticket available in the ledger, you can skip this step.)
-You need to get ready to create some Tickets for your other transactions to use.

 Before you create any Tickets, you should check what [Sequence Number][] your account is at.
 You want the current Sequence number for the next step, and the Ticket Sequence numbers it sets aside start from this number.

 ```js